 Over the last 30 years, worldwide absolute poverty has fallen sharply (from about 40% to under 20%).
-But in Africa the percentage has barely fallen.
-Still today, over 40% of people living in sub-Saharan African live in absolute poverty.
+But in African countries the percentage has barely fallen.
+Still today, over 40% of people living in sub-Saharan Africa live in absolute poverty.

 Poverty is sometimes more about how a society shares money out than how much money there is overall.
 Some African countries are very poor, but others are wealthier (often from oil) with extreme inequalities between their citizens.

 Some people take an unsympathetic view of poverty and starvation in Africa.
 Others suggest that more political initiative is needed.
 In fact, the situation is very complicated.
 Each African country has a unique history, and today faces unique challenges.
 Development efforts require many different parts of society working together towards the same goals.
 In reality, this is hard to achieve.

 When there are no strong democratic traditions, an army can easily take over a country (in a "military coup").
 Leaders who don't have to worry about re-election can make themselves rich.
 Without a mature legal system, corruption and bribery make it difficult for businesses to establish and without industry, prosperity is elusive.